Our goal is to improve the overall health of the communities and to provide sustainable healthcare education.

 Using educational materials from existing programs of the Minister of Health is the essential core of our teaching.
 Our biggest impact is one of advocacy and helping people understand symptoms of each disease, how to access government programs of treatment, what to expect for treatment, and how to prevent spread of disease to other family members or members of community.
 Pamphlets with information are given to each attendee and health post for referral in our seminars.

-Our goal is to disseminate education on public health and first aid in an atmosphere of fun and sharing
+Our goal is to teach public health and first aid in an atmosphere of fun and sharing.

 The “Copa DB Peru” Soccer Tournament is played throughout the day, with village teams competing for the title.
 Competition is serious and fierce but the play is fun and the community relationships are strengthened by the event.
 The stakes are high with all teams vying for the trophy and game ball along with new soccer jerseys for the winners.

-Our goal is to provide education that will help keep the communities safe and healthy
+Our goal is to provide education and health screenings that will help keep the communities safe and healthy.

 Throughout the year, both formal and impromptu classes are given to educate the people in the villages about healthy living habits and public health concerns.
 These can include: